Intel Core Ultra 9 Processor 285K vs Intel Core i5-12600K

 Who should buy each?

-Choose the Intel Core Ultra 9 Processor 285K if: you need maximum cores for heavy multitasking, want cutting-edge performance for gaming, or plan to future-proof your build with PCIe 5.0.
+Choose the Intel Core Ultra 9 Processor 285K if: you need top-tier performance for gaming or video editing, want the latest PCIe 5.0 support, or plan to future-proof your build.

-Choose the Intel Core i5-12600K if: you want excellent gaming performance without breaking the bank, need a reliable processor for everyday tasks, or are looking to do some light overclocking.
+Choose the Intel Core i5-12600K if: you want a great price-to-performance ratio, need a reliable processor for general use, or are looking for a reliable pick that doesn't require a new motherboard.

 Conclusion